Hiroki-Maeda/ninwavelets/README.md

 ## NinWavelets for MNE

-nin_wavelets.EpochsWavelet is a class for Epochs class of mne.
+ninwavelets.EpochsWavelet is a class for Epochs class of mne.

 '''python
-from nin_wavelets import EpochsWavelet, Morse, plot_tf
-from mne import read_epochs
+from ninwavelets import EpochsWavelet, Morse, plot_tf from mne import read_epochs

 fname = 'hoge_epo.fif'